French Open 2019 - Dominic Thiem slams Serena's 'bad personality' after press conference row

 Thiem was addressing the media following his victory against Pablo Cuevas on Saturday when he was told to vacate the press room to make way for Williams, who had just lost to Sofia Kenin.

 "Actually, I wasn’t angry or frustrated.
 Maybe for a couple of minutes or so.
-It is just the principle," he told Eurosport.
+It is just the principle," he told Eurosport Germany.

 "It doesn’t matter, if it is me who sits in there.
 I still made a wrong statement.
 I said that I am not a junior anymore.
 But even if a junior is in there, every player has to wait.